lomography/sheeeit/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-Tests are mostly built on mocking the interface provided by [https://github.com/gimite/google-drive-ruby](google-drive-ruby) and ensuring Sheeeit is calling the right methods, since we don't want to actually connect to Google Drive while testing.
+Tests are mostly built on mocking the interface provided by [google-drive-ruby](https://github.com/gimite/google-drive-ruby) and ensuring Sheeeit is calling the right methods, since we don't want to actually connect to Google Drive while testing (which is what google-drive-ruby is doing in its tests).

 ## Contributing